 Medicare Part D plans have a coverage gap, or “donut hole,” which is a temporary limit on what your Part D plan will pay for prescription drugs.

-Once you’re in the coverage gap, you pay up to 37 percent of the cost of your generic drugs and 25 percent of your costs for brand-name drugs until you have reached $5,100 in out-of-pocket spending in 2019.
+Once you're in the coverage gap, you pay no more than 25 percent of your costs for brand-name drugs and generic drugs until you reach $7,400 in out-of-pocket spending in 2023.

 Can I get help paying for Part D?